tftp-go-team/libgotftp/README.md

 ## About

 `libgotftp` is a TFTP library for go lang.
-Originally written by @epeli for hooktftp.
+Originally written by [Esa-Matti Suuronen](https://esamatti.fi) for hooktftp.
 We decided to split library into new repository to be able to use package into other projects.